Notes on the data: Screening programs - Bowel screening

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintiles and Remoteness Areas

-Numerator: Number of males/ females/ persons aged 50, 55 or 65 years who received a positive test result from the Faecal Occult Blood Test (FOBT) in the National Bowel Cancer Screening Program between July 2014 and June 2015
+Numerator: Males/ females/ persons aged 50-74 years who received a positive test result from the Faecal Occult Blood Test (FOBT) in the National Bowel Cancer Screening Program between 1 January 2016 and 31 December 2017

-Denominator: Number of males/ females/ persons aged 50, 55 or 65 years who participated in the National Bowel Cancer Screening Program between July 2014 and June 2015
+Denominator: Males/ females/ persons aged 50-74 years who had a valid returned test in the National Bowel Cancer Screening Program between 1 January 2016 and 31 December 2017

 Detail of analysis: Per cent

-Source: Compiled by PHIDU based on data provided by the Department of Health from the National Bowel Cancer Screening Program, 2014/15.
+Source: Compiled by PHIDU based on data provided by the Department of Health from the National Bowel Cancer Screening Program, 2016 and 2017.